Is deception part of the negotiation process?

 • nonverbal speech – note changes in pitch/pace and more pauses

-• voice – may become more tense or more high or low-pitched
+• voice – may become tenser or more high or low-pitched

 • gaps in the ‘story’ – liars rarely backtrack to fill in forgotten or incorrect details.

-However, always remember any of the above could be natural behaviors, not signs of lying.
+However, always remember any of the above could be natural behaviours, not signs of lying.
 Focus on the whole range of behaviours and don’t rely on any single item.

 To discuss this article in more depth and explore developing your negotiation capabilities, please contact us via email or call +612 9299 9688.